ethereum-oasis-op/baseline-standard/core/schema-management.md

 ## Problem Description

-To enable data exchange between business parties involved in a Baseline Workflow (or only Workstep?) (in short, parties), there must be present a set of pre-agreed schemas.
+To enable data exchange between business Parties involved in a Baseline Workflow (or only Workstep?), there must be present a set of pre-agreed schemas.

 Furthermore, at least identifying different versions of the same schema must be possible for each Baseline instance.
 A Baseline instance may support different versions of the same schema.

 ## Schema

 Minimum data model describing the structure of exchanged messages between different components and APIs.
-It must include list of mandatory fields/properties and their types (and their description?).
+It must include list of mandatory fields/properties and their types and should include their description.

 ## Agreement on Schema
 (in scope?)